bartman/dot-files/README.markdown

 Checking on the status:

-        # .dotfiles/dotfiles status
+        # dotfiles status
         zshrc                         OK
         bashrc                        .
         vimrc                         file

-'OK' means that there is a $HOME/.zshrc symlink to .dotfiles/zshrc.  'file' means that there is a $HOME/.zshrc file, but we could convert it into a symlink.
-A dot means that the $HOME/.bashrc is not populated.
+'OK' means that there is a ~/.zshrc symlink to ~/.dotfiles/zshrc.  'file' means that there is a ~/.zshrc file, but we could convert it into a symlink.
+A dot means that the ~/.bashrc is not populated.

 You can install new symlinks:

-        # .dotfiles/dotfiles install
+        # dotfiles install
         installing .zshrc                         ... skipped, OK
         installing .bashrc
         installing .vimrc